fortracc/pyfortracc/doc/BI/BI_TRACKING.rst

 - `trajectory` (object): Representation of the cluster's trajectory as a LineString object.
 - `geometry` (object): Geometric representation of the cluster's boundary (Polygon).
 - `lifetime` (int64): Accumulated lifetime of the cluster in minutes.
-- `expansion` (float64): Normalized expansion rate of the cluster's area (in 10⁻⁶ s⁻¹).
+- `expansion` (float64): Normalized expansion rate of the cluster’s area (in 10⁻⁶ s⁻¹).
 Calculated using the average area between two consecutive timesteps and the difference in size over time.
-This metric helps quantify the growth or shrinkage of clusters.
+This metric helps quantify the growth or shrinkage of clusters (e.g. the divergence/convergence of clouds for infrared satellite tracking).

 .. note::